bthda/academic_website_code2020/content/project/ses-stereotypes/index.md

 ---
-title: SES,           Stereotypes, and Social Decisions
+title: Interpersonal Stereotypes

 summary: In this project, we use the computer mediated online round robin (CMORR) to test how SES and SES_based interpersonal stereotypes impact social decisions about who to be friends with and who to trust.

 tags:
-- SES Stereotypes
+- Interpersonal Stereotypes
 date: "2016-04-27T00:00:00Z"

 # Optional external URL for project (replaces project detail page).